 As such our approach is to:

-Identify how you currently stack up verses the strengths and movements required for your sport.
+- Identify how you currently stack up versus the strengths and movements required for your sport.

 Your needs vs. the needs of your sport

 Undertaking this step enables us to identify what you are currently getting from your training week and where the opportunities are.

 This is a key consideration as even through you and your training partners and/or team mates are most likely undertaking the same training as you are, the individual responses to this training can vary considerably – indeed research has shown that with the same resistance training program, some subjects see great improvements, and others actually get worse.
 Therefore, there is a high likelihood that your needs are going to vary from others.